John Mills (businessman): Personal life and death

 Mills was married to barrister Barbara Mills, who from 1992 to 1998 was Director of Public Prosecutions, from July 1962, shortly after they both graduated from Oxford, until her death in May 2011.
 The couple had a son and three daughters.
 Mills lived in London.
 In 1995, he was stabbed and seriously injured in a mugging in North London.
 The muggers went on to be involved in the murder of Philip Lawrence later in 1995.

 In 2018, Mills founded the John Mills Charitable Trust, which supports research causes.
 He was a supporter of the mental health charity SANE, of whom his partner Marjorie Wallace is chief executive.
 The couple were married in 2021.
 Mills used to hold a pilot's licence.
 He flew private Cessna aircraft, and, aged 66, he qualified to fly his own Citation jet.
 Other interests of his included opera, theatre, cinema and tennis.
 Mills died on 6 April 2025, at the age of 86.
+His ashes are buried in Highgate Cemetery with those of his wife.